 Ezra and Nehemiah were written, at least in part, if not mostly, by the same persons.
 The book of Nehemiah, in particular bears evidence of his own authorship.
 From the first chapter on he speaks as the narrator of the stories written.
 Unknown are also the authors of the books of Esther and Job, while the largest portion of Psalms was written by David, and Proverbs by Solomon who also wrote Ecclesiastes and, obviously, the Songs of Solomon.

 It goes without saying that the prophets wrote the books bearing their names.

-For the New Testament books of the Bible, again, the four gospels were written by the four Evangelists and Acts was written by Luke.
-Paul wrote most of the so called Epistles, such as Romans, 1st and 2nd Corinthians, Galatians, Ephesians, Philippians, Colossians, 1st and 2nd Thessalonians, 1st and 2nd Timothy, Titus and Philemon.
-The Apostle Paul likely also wrote the book of Hebrews, although some scholars would contest his authorship of that book.
-The Apostle Peter wrote his two epistles.
-The Apostle John, besides one of the gospels, wrote his three epistles plus Revelation and Jude was written by Jude, who was one of Jesus' brothers.
+For the New Testament books of the Bible, the four gospels were written by the four Evangelists and Acts was written by Luke.
+The apostle Paul wrote fourteen books or epistles, such as Romans, Galatians, Ephesians, and so on, plus two books each sent to the church at Corinth, the church at Thessalonica, and to his closes friend Timothy.
+Paul almost certainly also wrote the book of Hebrews, although some scholars would contest his authorship.
+The remaining first century books were penned by Peter (2), John (4) and one of Jesus' physical brothers named Jude.